Brunettes.....More Than a Plain Brown Wrapper

 That which frames the image of a woman

 I think it's fair to say that other than male hairdressers, men in general claim they don't understand the woman's urge to dye, bleach, curl, straighten, layer, style and fluff her hair.
-All that attention care and expense on one facet of overall appearance.
+All that attention care and expense on one facet of overall appearance, seems to leave men quite curious.

 This may be only one of the numerous things that men do not understand about women but ladies, does this not fly in the face ( pun intended) of all the fuss men make over our hair?